 Music truly helps put it all together.

-If you are having trouble finding royalty-free music for travel videos, you can use Pixabay to find all the cool tunes for your video’s background music.
+If you are having trouble finding royalty-free music for travel videos, you can use Pixabay or Videvo to find all the cool tunes for your video’s background music.

 All this talk of traveling might tickle the traveler in you.
 Life is short, and there is no reason why you shouldn’t travel.